syamdanda/Java-Interview-Preparation/README.md

 ## 1. Java Basics

 What is JAVA
-Explain JDK, JRE and JVM?
+Explain JDK, JRE and JVM
 Explain public static void main(String args[]) in Java Why Java is platform independent
 Why Java is not 100% Object-oriented